DBSE-teaching/isee2019-TeamMachine/docs/_posts/2018-04-03-ISEE-2019-initial-post.md

 ---
 layout: post
 title: "ISEE 2019 -- Initial Blog Post"
+img: himalayan.jpg # Add image post (optional)
 date: 2018904-12
+description: You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+tag: []
 ---
 It's done!
 The initial Blog post of the ISEE lecture in summer term 2019 -- powered by [Jekyll](http://jekyllrb.com).
 Note that you can easily use Markdown to author your posts.
 This should make your life much more easier---Wooohooo!